valid4j/valid4j/src/site/markdown/concepts.md

 # Contracts and multi-threading

-As we all know: avoid shared mutable state!
+The first rule of multi-threading: avoid shared mutable state!

 That being said, if we want to use contracts on shared mutable objects, we can't put preconditions on the current supplier *state*.
 This is because, in a